Terasology/Lost/README.md

  ## How To Play

-Download the Lost module and it's dependencies.
+Download the Lost module and its dependencies.
 When this is installed, create a new world with the Lost template.
 If everything worked, you should spawn in a world with a small house nearby.

 ## Current Features